Rob-Mulligannn/Economics-Projects/README.md

 The first three projects are coded in STATA and compiled in either Latex or Word (.do and .dta files attached).
 The fourth project was coded in Python and was a learning exercise as opposed to a full scale project.
+The fifth was a learning exercise in Power BI.